MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/fin-ops-core/dev-itpro/analytics/er-components-inspections.md

 #### <a name="option-1"></a>Alternativ 1

-Oppdater formatstrukturen ved å endre datatypen for formatelementet **Numerisk**, slik at det samsvarer med datatypen for uttrykket som er konfigurert for bindingen for dette elementet.
+Oppdater formatstrukturen ved å endre datatypen for formatelementet **Numerisk**, slik at det samsvarer med datatypen for uttrykket du har konfigurert for bindingen for dette elementet.
 I det foregående eksemplet må verdien for **Numerisk type** for **X**-formatelementet endres tilbake til **Heltall**.

 #### <a name="option-2"></a>Alternativ 2